henrietta-k/adapt-learning-wiki/Styling-your-course.md

 The tertiary variable is your theme's supporting color.
 This could be used where both primary and secondary colors are used together to style a button and a third color is now required for the hover state.

 - **@foreground-color**

+The foreground color is used as your content's main color.
+Use this to set properties such as font-color.

 - **@background-color**

+The background color is used in conjunction with the foreground color.
+An example would be text component, where if the foreground-color is white then background-color should be set as a darker color.

 - **@inverted-foreground-color**
 - **@inverted-background-color**

+The inverted foreground/background are used in similar way as above.
+An ideal situation to use this is the the accordion component.
+The collapsed label color would be set using the foreground/background and the expanded display text would use the inverted.

 - **@transparency**

+Transparencies are used for modal popups to fade out the content underneath so the learner's focus is on the popup.

+- **transparency-fallback-png**

+To support browsers that don't support transparent colour, a fallback is required.
+This is set by providing a transparent png and setting the source of the file to this variable.

 ###How to modify the vanilla theme